babykaban/babykaban.github.io/src/posts/2025-05-19-engine-map-editor-navmesh.md

-As I mentioned in my previous post, this entry is about my recent work on the map editing mode.
-I’ve been focusing on navigation meshes for the past few weeks and have made significant progress.
-I’m now close to completing this feature and testing it in the simulation.
-Let’s go through what I had before and what I’ve added recently.

-The main goal of the map editing mode is to create "levels."
-By levels, I mean the environment and its components, including entity placements, ground tiles, and navigation meshes — my current focus.
-The ground design feature is already in place: I can easily select and edit tile textures and set their rendering level or height to ensure the correct rendering order.
-However, entity placement and navigation mesh generation depend on each other.
-Entities need the mesh to simulate movement, while navigation meshes require an entity’s collision polygon (if it’s static) to define walkable areas.
-Because of this, I decided to tackle navigation meshes first.
+Over the past few weeks, I’ve made significant progress on the navigation mesh system for my map editing mode, a core feature for creating interactive game levels.
+This post dives into why I chose navigation meshes, the details of what I’ve built, the challenges I’ve faced, and the next steps I’m tackling.
+For those unfamiliar, the map editing mode in my game engine allows users to design game environments, including ground tiles, entity placement, and navigation meshes.
+My current focus is on navigation meshes, which are critical for enabling entities to move intelligently within the environment.
+Let’s explore the motivation behind this choice and my recent progress.

+## Why Navigation Meshes?

+The decision to use navigation meshes was inspired by games like DOTA 2, where players use right-click to move, freeing their left hand to cast spells or perform other actions.
+My game heavily emphasizes spell-casting, requiring players to use their left hand to select and combine elements into spells.
+To mirror this fluid interaction, I needed a pathfinding system that allows natural, intuitive movement with minimal input.
+Initially, I used grid-based pathfinding, but it resulted in unnatural entity movement and clunky player navigation.
+Navigation meshes solve this by enabling smooth, organic paths.
+Additionally, they simplify collision detection: entities can only move within the mesh’s polygons, and anything outside is considered a collision.
+For interactions like spells hitting monsters, I use simple collision boxes, keeping the system efficient and straightforward.

-#### What Are Navigation Meshes?
+## What Are Navigation Meshes?

-Navigation meshes are a set of polygons that represent walkable space in a level.
-These polygons are convex, meaning any two points within a polygon (including its edges) can be connected by a straight line.
-This property makes pathfinding much simpler and more efficient.
+A navigation mesh, or navmesh, is a set of polygons that defines the walkable areas in a game environment.
+These polygons are convex, meaning any two points within a polygon (including its edges) can be connected by a straight line without leaving the polygon.
+This property simplifies pathfinding, making it faster and more efficient.
+The process of creating and using a navmesh involves several key steps:

-**🖼️ [Image Placeholder 1: Diagram of a navigation mesh]**
-*Description: A simple diagram showing a few convex polygons representing walkable areas in a game level.
-Include labels for key elements like polygons, edges, and perhaps a sample path.*

-To make navigation meshes work, several steps are required:
-- **Define or generate polygons** that represent the walkable space.
+1. **Define or generate polygons** representing walkable spaces.
-- **Partition these polygons into convex parts.** Larger convex parts result in faster and more efficient pathfinding.
+2. **Partition these polygons** into convex shapes for optimal pathfinding.
-- **Build a connectivity graph** to show which polygons are adjacent to each other.
+3. **Build a connectivity graph** to identify which polygons are adjacent.
-- **Find a path** between two points, A (start) and B (end), using the A* algorithm or a similar method.
+4. **Find a path** from a start point (A) to an end point (B) using the A* algorithm or a similar method.
-- **Straighten the path** using the funnel algorithm.
+5. **Apply the funnel algorithm** to straighten the path for smoother movement.

 The result is an array of points that an entity can follow to reach its destination.

-#### My Progress So Far
+## Current Progress

+### Ground Tile Design

+The map editing mode already supports designing ground tiles.
+Users can select and edit tile textures and specify their rendering level (height) to ensure the correct rendering order.
+This feature is complete and works seamlessly.

+### Navigation Meshes and Entity Placement

+Navigation meshes and entity placement are interdependent.
+Entities rely on the navmesh to simulate movement, while static entities’ collision polygons help define the walkable space by marking non-walkable areas.
+To address this, I prioritized building the navigation mesh system.

-I already have a feature to draw and save polygons.
-The next step is to partition them into convex parts.
-The simplest approach is to triangulate the polygons, but this creates a connectivity graph with many nodes, slowing down the algorithm more than necessary.
-Instead, I merge triangles into larger convex shapes to optimize performance, resulting in a set of convex polygons.
+I’ve implemented a feature to draw and save polygons, which serve as the foundation for the navmesh.
+The next step was partitioning these polygons into convex shapes.
+The simplest approach is triangulation, where polygons are split into triangles.
+However, this creates many small polygons, resulting in a large connectivity graph that slows down pathfinding.
+To optimize performance, I merge triangles into larger convex shapes where possible, reducing the number of polygons while maintaining convexity.

+### Building the Connectivity Graph

-For the A* algorithm, I need a graph of these polygons.
-My current method is straightforward: I check all edges of each polygon and mark two polygons as neighbors if they share an edge.
+For the connectivity graph, I took a straightforward approach: I check all edges of each polygon and mark polygons as neighbors if they share an edge.
+This graph is used by the A* algorithm to find paths between polygons.

+### Implementing A* Pathfinding

-I’ve previously written an A* algorithm for my first demo, where nodes were the center points of tiles.
-Now, I’m adapting it so each node represents a polygon.
-A* relies on a heuristic — typically the distance between points — to guide the search.
-To support this, I calculate the center point of each polygon during graph creation and store it in the node.
-This lets me compute the heuristic as the distance between polygon centers.
-With a few tweaks to the existing algorithm, it runs smoothly.
+I previously wrote an A* algorithm for a demo where nodes were the center points of tiles.
+For the navmesh, I adapted this algorithm to use polygons as nodes.
+To calculate the heuristic (an estimate of the distance to the goal), I compute the center point of each polygon during graph creation and store it within the node.
+The heuristic is then the distance between polygon centers.
+With a few tweaks, the A* algorithm now works reliably with the navmesh.

+### Funnel Algorithm

-I also found a funnel algorithm implementation in C, added it to my codebase, and got it working.
-However, it needs some adjustments to make it easier to use.
+I integrated a funnel algorithm (based on a C implementation) to straighten paths generated by A*.
+While it works, it requires simplification to make it more user-friendly.
+I’ll refine this in the coming weeks.

-#### Checking Points in Polygons
+### Point-in-Polygon Testing

-One gap remains: I don’t yet have a way to check if a point is inside a polygon or identify which polygon contains it.
-This is critical for determining start and end points for pathfinding.
-I’m considering two options:
+A critical feature I need to implement is determining whether a given point lies within a polygon and identifying which polygon it belongs to.
+This is essential for mapping start and end points to the correct polygons for pathfinding.
+I’m considering two approaches:

-1. **Ray Casting**: Cast a ray from the point (usually along the positive x-axis) and count how many polygon edges it intersects.
-An odd number of intersections means the point is inside; an even number means it’s outside.
+1. **Ray Casting**: Cast a ray (typically along the positive x-axis) from the point and count the number of edge intersections.
+If the number is odd, the point is inside; if even, it’s outside.
 I’ll need to handle edge cases like vertex intersections.
-The time complexity is O(n), where n is the number of edges.
+The time complexity is O(n), where n is the number of polygon edges.

-2. **Triangulation Method**: Since my polygons are convex, I can quickly triangulate them.
-Then, for each triangle, I’ll use a mathematical test to check if the point is inside.
-This also has O(n) complexity.
+2. **Triangulation-Based Testing**: Triangulate the convex polygon (a fast process since it’s already convex) and perform an “in-triangle” test for each triangle using basic math operations.
+This approach also has O(n) complexity but may involve fewer operations depending on the polygon’s structure.

-The decision comes down to which method requires fewer operations.
-I haven’t settled on one yet, so my next step is to implement both and measure their performance.
+I haven’t decided which method to use yet.
+My next step is to implement and benchmark both approaches to determine which is faster and more reliable.

-### Wrap-up
-I am sorry for vague explanation, the reson is that I want to finish this thing and then make a post with visual explanations and demo of how each step works.

-That’s all for this update!
+## Next Steps

+My immediate focus is to finalize the point-in-polygon testing by comparing the ray-casting and triangulation-based methods.
+Once that’s resolved, I’ll integrate the navigation mesh system into the simulation to test entity movement.
+After that, I plan to polish the funnel algorithm and create a detailed post with visual explanations and a demo showcasing each step of the process.

+Thank you for following my progress!
+I’m excited to wrap up this feature and share a more comprehensive update soon.
+Stay tuned for the demo!